Chino (1973 film)

+Chino (Valdez, il mezzosangue, also released as The Valdez Horses) is a 1973 Spaghetti Western film directed and produced by John Sturges, written by Clair Huffaker, and starring Charles Bronson, Jill Ireland, Marcel Bozzuffi, and Vincent Van Patten.
+It is based on the 1967 novel The Valdez Horses by Lee Hoffman.
+The film was an international co-production between Italy, the United States, France, and Spain.

 Plot

-Chino Valdez (Bronson) is a lonely horse breeder, whose life is thrown into turmoil when a young runaway (Van Patten) turns up at his door looking for work and, later, he falls in love with a beautiful woman (Ireland) whose brother (Bozzuffi) hates him.
+Chino Valdez is a lonely horse breeder, whose life is thrown into turmoil when a young runaway turns up at his door looking for work and, later, he falls in love with a beautiful woman whose brother hates him.

 Production

+The film is based on the 1967 novel The Valdez Horses by Lee Hoffman, which won the 1967 Western Writers of America Spur Award.

 Lino Ventura was originally cast as Maral, but left the project after realizing his role was too small and lacked enough substance.
 Location shooting for the exteriors took place in Almería, with interior scenes filmed in Rome.
+Financing came mainly from Dino De Laurentiis' company and French investors.

 Director John Sturges was unhappy with the finished film and considered the casting of Jill Ireland a fatal mistake.
-Six months after finishing the movie, Producer Dino De Laurentiis gathered the actors and crew to return for re-shoots and inserts.
+Six months after finishing the movie, producer Dino De Laurentiis gathered the actors and crew to return for re-shoots and inserts.
 With Sturges no longer available, veteran Italian director Duilio Coletti was hired to complete the work.
-His name is listed as director on some European prints as a result.
+His name is listed as co-director on some European prints as a result.

+Release

+The film was released in Italy on September 14, 1973, and in France on January 10, 1974.

+In the United States, the film did not screen until August 6, 1975, when it screened in Phoenix, Arizona.
+It received a wide-release by International Releasing Corporation on July 14, 1976.